Introducing PoIEx - Points Of Intersection Explorer

 • Deploy a completely independent cluster for critical namespaces

-This decision starts with defining the workloads’ risk:
+This decision starts with defining the workloads’ risks:

 • Different teams, different trust level